 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Google has released Chrome 22.214.171.1249 for Windows to address multiple vulnerabilities.
-These vulnerabilities may allow an attacker to execute arbitrary code, conduct cross-site scripting attacks, or conduct cross-site request forgery attacks.
+Google has released Chrome 8.0.552.237 for all platforms to address multiple vulnerabilities.
+These vulnerabilities may allow an attacker to execute arbitrary code or cause a denial-of-service condition.

 US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the risks.

 Microsoft Security Advisory 2488013 addresses a vulnerability in Internet Explorer.
 This advisory has been updated to include Microsoft Fix It 50591 that prevents the recursive loading of CSS style sheets in Internet Explorer as a mitigation for this vulnerability.
 Exploitation of this vulnerability may allow an attacker to execute arbitrary code.